BCDevOps/developer-experience/docs/resourceTuning/request-for-quota-increase.md

 Resource quota increase can be requested by a Product Owner or a Tech Lead of the project on the project edit page in [Openshift 4 Project Registry](https://registry.developer.gov.bc.ca/public-landing) and will **require the approval** by the Platform Service Team before it is processed.

-**We currently do not support quota increases for a specific resource (i.e. just RAM, or just CPU, or just Storage) or for a specific namespace (i.e. prod only).**  Teams requiring more resources in any of the 3 resource categories such as CPU/RAM/Storage in any of the 4 namespaces (dev, test, tool or prod), will have to submit a standard quota increase request through the Project Registry.
-The upgrade path will only be available in this order: from small -> medium -> large.
-You cannot skip medium and upgrade from small to large.

-Once the quota increase request is approved (see below what information is required before the request can be approved), all 4 namespaces in a project set will be upgraded to the next quota size which includes a double amount of resources in all 3 categories.
+Teams requiring more resources in any of the 3 resource categories such as CPU/RAM/Storage in any of the 4 namespaces (dev, test, tool or prod), will have to submit a standard quota increase request through the Project Registry.
+Refer to [OCP 4 resource quota definition](https://developer.gov.bc.ca/Project-Resource-Quotas-in-BC-Gov's-PaaS-(Openshift-4-Platform)) for more details on each level of quota set.
+Once the quota increase request is approved (see below what information is required before the request can be approved), the namespaces specified will be upgraded to the next quota size.

-*Example: If your prod namespace needs more storage and you request a standard quota increase from small to medium, the resource allocations for all 4 of your namespaces will be upgraded to the medium size quota as per the [OCP 4 resource quota definition](https://developer.gov.bc.ca/Project-Resource-Quotas-in-BC-Gov's-PaaS-(Openshift-4-Platform)).*

 ## What does the Platform Services Team need to know?